Known For : Water Sports in Kovalam Lighthouse Beach Hawah Beach

 Hosdurg Beach, rich in flora and fauna is a perfect place to explore with family and friends.
 One will find Casuarina orchards populating the beach.

 A beautiful natural abode to various species of birds, Island of Pathiramanal is situated in Alappuzha District offering a paradise for ornithologists.

 An extension of the famous Payyambalam Beach in Kerala, Meenkunnu Beach is a sight of pure beauty.
 Located a few kilometers from Kannur in Azhikode, the beach is a long stretch of sandy coastline and clear water.

 One of the most popular beaches in Kerala, Shanghumukham Beach is known for its pristine waters and soulful sunsets.
-It runs next to the Trivandrum airport and a must visit for those seeking tranquility.
+It runs next to the Trivandrum airport and a must visit for those seeking tranquillity.

 Lying at a distance of just 2 km from kollam town is Mahatma Gandhi Beach and Park which is quite popular as a picnic spot among locals and tourists.

 A perfect place to relax and unwind, to swim and to sunbath, Thirumullavaram Beach is surrounded by calm and serene surroundings.
 The beach is located hardly 6 km from the kollam town.